SOP for Scrap Classifications in Soap Industry

 Log or record shall be maintained of generation, verification for to be used, and reconciliation system in place.

-Manufacturing will ensure that all the B type are segregated and is used with proper documentation in batch cards.
+Manufacturing will ensure that all the B types are segregated and is used with proper documentation in batch cards.
 It is the responsibility of manufacturing to keep records of the scrap classified with the help of COMPANY QA.

-Shelf life of rework material
+Shelf life of reworked material

 The maximum shelf life of Type B rework material if open should be not more than 60 days and if wrapped not more than 60 months from the date of manufacturing.
-Concessional approval is required to reprocess soap beyond 1-month shelf life basis the risk associated with it.
+Concessional approval is required to reprocess soap beyond a 1-month shelf life basis the risk associated with it.

 C Type Scrap